confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 ## LOEs and Delivery Milestones

-The order in which the client methods will be implemented is as follows:
+The following client methods will be available in the 0.10.0 release:
 * Push and pull queries
+* Terminate push queries
+* Insert values -- non-streaming (i.e., `insertInto()` only)

+The following methods are targeted for 0.11.0:
-* Insert values
+* Insert values -- streaming (i.e., `streamInserts()`)
 * DDL statements
-* Terminate push queries
 * Admin operations

-Push and pull queries are targeted for ksqlDB 0.10.0 for sure.
-Insert values and some DDL statements may make the cut as well, but it's uncertain at the moment.
-Everything that slips through will be in ksqlDB 0.11.0 instead.

-A more detailed breakdown of implementation phases is out of scope for this KLIP.

 ## Documentation Updates

+HTML API docs generated from the javadocs on the client interfaces will be hosted on the ksqlDB microsite.
-We'll add Java docs for the Client interfaces for sure.
-I think it'd also be good to add a new docs page with example usage of the client, though I'm not sure what sort of example makes the most sense.
+We'll also have a separate docs page with example usage for each of the methods.
+(See https://github.com/confluentinc/ksql/pull/5434 for a work-in-progress draft.)

 ## Compatibility Implications